 Our mission is to give people the ability to access all of their files on any device, and to use and share them no matter where they are, in the most secure way possible.

-We are currently a team of 32 people, and are very proud that as such a small business, our service has been able to compete with the likes of Dropbox, Google Drive, and OneDrive, which have thousands of employees.
+We are currently a team of 32 people, and are very proud that as such a small business, our service has been able to compete with the likes of Dropbox (opens in new tab), Google Drive (opens in new tab), and OneDrive (opens in new tab), which have thousands of employees.

 In spite of our size, we have over 14,000,000 users around the world, and this number is growing rapidly.
 We also have apps for every major platform: Windows, macOS, iOS, Android—even Linux.